(a series of events taking place mainly in Scotland)

 While unable to give concrete evidence against this man I feel that too many “incidents” relate to him such that I am far from happy about his having any association with Scouts. […] His personality displays evidence of a persecution complex, coupled with rather grandiose delusions of his own abilities.
 As a doctor, and with my clinical acumen only, I am suspicious of his moral intentions towards boys.

-The surgeon emphasized that he was not a psychiatrist, but had simply developed a certain acumen after practicing medicine for decades; in his office that day of the visit, he had spoken with the scoutmaster “like I would assess a patient [to] come to a diagnosis,” and of their conversation that day, he would later say (though the term was not yet known to him in the 1970s) that he believed the scoutmaster was “a paedophile.”
+The surgeon emphasized that he was not a psychiatrist, but had simply developed a certain conversational method after practicing medicine for decades; over the course of their meeting, he had spoken with the scoutmaster “like I would assess a patient [to] come to a diagnosis,” and of their conversation that day, he would later say (though the term was not yet known to him in the 1970s) that it led him to believe the scoutmaster was “a paedophile.”

 The blacklisting worked.
-Word went out about the fallen scoutmaster, and soon, scout troops in neighboring towns reported that a man who fit the scoutmaster’s description was already trying to set up a scout troop there, wearing the badge they now knew was no-good.
+Word went out about the fallen scoutmaster, and soon, scout troops in neighboring towns reported that a man who fit the scoutmaster’s description was already trying to set up a scout troop there, wearing the badge they knew, now, was no-good.
 They duly turned him away.

 Finally, months after it was due, a parcel arrived at Scottish Scouts headquarters, containing the missing leadership badge — along with a complaint about the surgeon.
 “He is almost unapproachable and completely unreasonable,” the scoutmaster wrote.
 “I will now discontinue the thought of holding [the badge] as I do not want my good name to be part of this so-called organization…”